Mike-Honey/covid-19-au-vaccinations/README.md

 - How many people are protected?
 - How many to go?

-The "waffle chart" visual chosen by Andrew presents the vaccination data standardised by the population of various Geographies.
+The "waffle chart" visual chosen by Andrew presents the vaccination data, standardised by the population of various Geographies.
+Geographies of wildly differing populations (e.g. New South Wales vs Tasmania) can be easily compared.

-Data transparency on Vaccinations has not lived up to the announcements - reporting is patchy and

 The data is presented in an interactive data visualisation tool: [Power BI](https://powerbi.microsoft.com).
 This allows interactive filtering of the data (e.g. by Geography).